-If you are interested in personal finance, you probably have come across the concept of emergency funds.
+If you are interested in personal finance, you probably have encountered the concept of emergency funds.
 An emergency fund is simply some money available directly that you can use for emergencies.
 Most people will advise you to get such an account.
 And they will insist heavily on this subject.

 It is an interesting subject since not everybody agrees on the importance of the emergency fund.
 Some people have an emergency fund that can cover one year of expenses.
 And some people think you do not need one.

 An emergency fund is a good thing.
 But you should be aware of its cost.
 It also has disadvantages.
 And you may not need an emergency fund as big as some people tell you.
 Too many people put too much emphasis on their emergency funds.

 In this article, we see both sides of the story.
-We see in detail what an emergency fund is and whether you should have one or not.
+We see in detail what an emergency fund is and whether you should have one.

 An emergency fund is a bank account where you store some money you may need for emergencies.

 A general rule of thumb is to store three to six months of your expenses.
 But some people will save away more than one year of expense.
 We will explore below how much you should have in your emergency fund.